Skip to Content

 Down syndrome.
 But not every person with Down syndrome has all the same features or health problems.
 Some features and problems are common.

-Health problems related to Down syndrome, such as:
+Some health problems related to Down syndrome are:

 Although every child is different, you may find it helpful to understand some patterns of Down syndrome as your child grows.
 It also helps to know that most people who have Down syndrome can flourish and live healthy, happy, and productive lives.